 6. Tetrahexyldecyl Ascorbate

 This is an oil-soluble form of vitamin C & has been proven to be able to reach dermis.
-The African Botanics Nutritive Molecule Serum and African Botanics Cloudburst Micro-emulsion both contain this type of vitamin C.
+The African Botanics Nutritive Molecule Serum and African Botanics Cloudburst Micro-emulsion and BeautyRX light hydrating lotion all contain this type of vitamin C.

 Vitamin C is available in the form of creams, serum and powder.
 The best option is the colorless vitamin serum.
 Studies have shown that the best and most effective form of vitamin C is Ascorbic Acid.
 It works best when it is paired with vitamin E. Ferulic Acid helps to stabilize vitamin C in the formula & enhances the effectiveness of vitamin C and E. Lecithin also does a great job in enhancing the penetration of ascorbic acid molecules.

 The higher the concentration of vitamin C the more the efficiency and absorption; but only up to 20% ;“The half-life (degrading time) of vitamin C in the skin after achieving maximum concentration is only 4 days.”